-Appearance in Patient Care Settings and Simulation
+Appearance in Patient Care Settings, Classroom Settings and Simulation

-The following dress code guidelines apply to patient-care settings and preclinical simulation.
+The following dress code guidelines apply to patient-care settings, classroom settings, and preclinical simulation.
 Faculty, staff, and students are required to adhere to the recommendations in all areas of the campus and offsite locations when representing the School of Dentistry.
 Please refer to the Clinic Manual for full guidelines.

-- Clean and pressed scrubs are the only acceptable clinic attire for students of the School of Dentistry.
-Scrubs must be worn in the simulation laboratory during school sessions.
+- Clean and pressed scrubs are the ONLY acceptable attire for students of the School of Dentistry.
 Scrubs, whether worn in the laboratory or clinic, must meet the criteria as described on the Student Resource Center on Blackboard. - 2.
 In patient care areas, footwear should be presentable and consistent with shoes worn by professionals in a hospital environment.
-Shoes should be close-toed, without openings on the top or sides, and worn with socks. - In patient care areas, students may be asked to cover body piercings, other than ear piercings, and visible tattoos.
-If you believe you are unable to comply with this regulation because of religious concerns, a disability, or other protected status, please contact the Assistant Dean of Student Services & Enrollment Management or the Office of Academic Administration. - 4.
-Appropriate personal hygiene is expected. - 5.
+Shoes should be close-toed, without openings on the top or sides, and worn with socks that cover the ankle. - 3.
+The dress code may be modified by administrative decision for special events such as Spirit Day. - 4.
+In patient care areas, students may be asked to cover body piercings, other than ear piercings, and visible tattoos.
+If you believe you are unable to comply with this regulation because of religious concerns, a disability, or other protected status, please contact the Associate Dean, Student Services & Enrollment Management or the Office of Equal Opportunity. - 5.
+Appropriate personal hygiene is expected. - 6.
 Fingernails are to be clean and trimmed so that when viewing the palm side of the hand the nails cannot be seen.
-This policy applies to staff in specific areas such as the dispensary.
-The wearing of artificial nails or extenders is not acceptable in patient care areas and in clinic settings, as they cause gloves to tear more easily and have been associated with bacterial accumulation.
+The wearing of artificial nails or extenders is not acceptable, as they cause gloves to tear more easily and have been associated with bacterial accumulation. - 7.
 Bracelets and bangles are not allowed.
 If rings are worn, the ring should be plain with no stone or gems.
-Nail polish is allowed. - 6.
+Nail polish is allowed. - 8.
 All staff, faculty, and students are required to wear their University-issued identification cards.

 All faculty, students, and staff are responsible for adherence to these policies.
-Student noncompliance should be reported to the Assistant Dean of Student Services & Enrollment Management or Assistant Dean of Clinic Administration.
+Student noncompliance should be reported to the Associate Dean of Student Services & Enrollment Management or Assistant Dean of Clinical Operations.
 Any student failing to comply with these guidelines may be suspended from the School of Dentistry campus until compliance is met or be subject to disciplinary action.
-Employees will receive counseling from their supervisors for any failure to comply with guidelines.
 Any changes in this policy will be distributed to faculty, staff and students.